m-bain/whisperX/README.md

 <h2 align="left", id="highlights">New🚨</h2>

+- Paper drop🎓👨‍🏫!
+Please see our [ArxiV preprint](https://arxiv.org/abs/2303.00747) for benchmarking and details of WhisperX.
+We also introduce more efficient batch inference resulting in large-v2 with *60-70x REAL TIME speed.* Repo will be updated soon with this efficient batch inference.
 - Batch processing: Add `--vad_filter --parallel_bs [int]` for transcribing long audio file in batches (only supported with VAD filtering).
 Replace `[int]` with a batch size that fits your GPU memory, e.g. `--parallel_bs 16`.
 - VAD filtering: Voice Activity Detection (VAD) from [Pyannote.audio](https://huggingface.co/pyannote/voice-activity-detection) is used as a preprocessing step to remove reliance on whisper timestamps and only transcribe audio segments containing speech. add `--vad_filter` flag, increases timestamp accuracy and robustness (requires more GPU mem due to 30s inputs in wav2vec2)
 - Character level timestamps (see `*.char.ass` file output)